 In general, it is expected that the pattern of relationships will be similar to that found for adult respondents, with some exceptions.
-Denominational background should again demonstrate a strong relationship with propensity to seek religious training, with Orthodox being the most predisposed, Secular the least.
+Denominational background should again demonstrate a strong relationship with propensity to seek religious training, with Orthodox being the most--and Secular the least--predisposed.
 Intermarriage, an indicator of assimilation, should be negatively related.
-The fact of youths' parents having secured a Jewish education and greater income of parents are expected to be associated with a longer duration of training.
+Parents with a higher Jewish educational background and income are expected to be associated with a longer duration of religious training for their children.
 Both of these variables were unavailable in the case of adult respondents and are of particular interest because they provide evidence regarding the generational continuity of religious training and the importance of economic resources in securing training.
-Specifically, greater resources should be related to greater duration of religious education and having parents who themselves have underwent some training should increase the likelihood of their children being so trained.
+Specifically, greater resources should be related to greater duration of religious education, and having parents who themselves have underwent some training should increase the likelihood of their children being so trained.
 Living outside of the traditional concentrations of Jewish communities (i.e., the Northeast and, to an extent, the Midwest) should show a negative effect on the duration and type of education.
 Two new demographic variables have been included in this analysis of the children's data.
 As suggested in the bivariate tables, increasing geographic mobility (i.e., shorter length of residence) is anticipated to be negatively related to education.
 This is because frequent moving tends to disrupt educational patterns.
 Also, respondents who live in neighborhoods which they categorize as very Jewish are likely to secure more religious training than those who live in neighborhoods that are not very Jewish.
 Finally, gender is expected to show a different relationship from the one exhibited in the adult models.
 In recent years, the gender gap in Jewish education has been narrowing, with girls increasingly participating in contrast to past patterns.

-17 See pp. 00 for a detailed description.
+16 See p.
+28 for a detailed description.